 Excavations brought to light three human footprints which have been dated to approximately 135,000 years ago.
 The find consists of four human footprints in a row, from four individuals believed to have been children aged 2 to 7.
 Those children must have walked on the remained ashes of a fire that later in time it became petrified and thus allowing footprints to be preserved till the present day.
 The stratigraphic sequence of Theopetra cave extends through three cold periods: during the Middle era circa 25,000 BC, during the Upper Palaeolithic, and during the final Upper Palaeolithic period (end of the Pleistocene era).

 The excavations and study of the finds at Theopetra have been conducted since 1987 by the scientific research group of the department of Paleoanthropology-Speleology, as we have already mentioned earlier under the direction of Dr. Ekaterini (Nina) Kyparissi-Apostolika.
 Objects discovered in the cave include stone tools of the Palaeolithic, Mesolithic and Neolithic periods, as well as Neolithic pottery, bone and shell objects, skeletons from 15000, 9000 and 8000 BC, and traces of plants and seeds that reveal dietary habits.

-If visiting Meteora then Theopetra Cave is definitely a site not to be missed by anyone!
+Theopetra Cave is definitely a site nearby Meteora worth visiting, not to be missed by anyone!